WICG/attribution-reporting-api/AGGREGATE.md

 ### Aggregatable reports

 Aggregatable reports will look very similar to event-level reports.
-They will be reported to the reporting origin at the path `.well-known/attribution-reporting/report-aggregate-attribution`.
+They will be reported via HTTP POST to the reporting origin at the path `.well-known/attribution-reporting/report-aggregate-attribution`.

 The report itself does not contain histogram contributions in the clear.
 Rather,